akiipli/Allan/README.md

 How to update old files.
 Backup loader file.
 Use old specification to load scenes and save with new specification.
 Then replace loader with new loader.
 And compile again.

+--- 2020 update

+Hierarchical IK chains.
+Hope that fixed works also there more or less.
+Submitted also "Scenes IK dc 1" to experiment this at home.